Home

 * course marked with KM signs / water station at 5km and finish

-* NEW medal for all finishers and medals for category winners
+* Medal for all finishers and medals for category winners

-* hot and warm refreshments and snacks available in the square from the Royal Oak.
+* hot and warm refreshments and snacks available in the square from the Royal Oak pub and shop